kaiIvring/CS61C/README.md

-Labs and Discussions for CS61C sp25
+Labs, Discussions and Projects for CS61C sp25